How will Brexit impact the tech sector?

 Why this site?

 It is critical for professionals, leaders, and policymakers to understand the impact that leaving the European Union will have on our work in the tech and digital sectors.
-There are implications for everything from data flows to privacy to accessibility to intermediary liability.
+There are implications for everything from data protection to privacy to accessibility to intermediary liability.
 These changes on the international level are accompanied by a domestic move towards stricter regulation of the internet as well as the privatisation of law enforcement onto the tech industry.

 It is more important than ever before for those who will be impacted by these developments to organise, speak up, and represent our needs throughout the Brexit process and beyond.
 An informed understanding of the issues at hand is the key to those actions, and this site will provide the knowledge base you need.